 Patricia Gordon is a member of the Association of Managers of Catholic Secondary Schools (AMCSS), the Irish School Heads’ Association (ISA); the Institute of Guidance Counsellors (IGC), the National Association of Principals and Deputy Principals (NAPD), Chair of the National Curriculum Advisory Group of the Joint Managerial Board (JMB) and Associate on the Leadership Team of Junior Cycle for Teachers (JCT).

-Patricia was appointed to the incoming National Council for Curriculum and Assessment (NCCA) for a three year period from April 2022.
+Patricia was re- appointed to the incoming National Council for Curriculum and Assessment (NCCA) for a four year period from April 2022.
 She is currently the Chair of the Management Committee of Blackrock Education Centre.

 Stratford College Board of Management Agreed Report, May 2022

 Dublin Talmud Torah is the Patron Body of Stratford Schools (Stratford National School and Stratford College Secondary School).

 Along with the Principal and Deputy Principal, Ms Siobhan Reynolds, there are six additional Assistant Principals with the following roles and responsibilities.

 Foster a commitment to inclusion, equality of opportunity and the holistic development of each student